 A business incubator is defined as “A unique and highly flexible combination of business development processes, infrastructure and people designed to nurture new and small businesses by helping them to survive and grow through the difficult and vulnerable early stages of development.” – University of Cyprus

-A business incubator can come along at just the right time, like wind beneath your wings, to help guide and accelerate your business into the marketplace.
+A business incubator can come along at just the right time, like the wind beneath your wings, to help guide and accelerate your business into the marketplace.
 In my case, this was the case with the USC Incubator (University of South Carolina).

 Quite often, an incubator can provide free or nearly free services to help your business in all aspects such as legal, accounting, marketing, business structure, new development, partnerships, and more.